timkahlke/CLI-tutorial/README.md

 ### Start the exercise

+1. Download the cli-tutorial.zip and the CLI-Tutorial.pdf.
-To start the tutorial unzip the cli-tutorial.zip and add it to VirtualBox.
+2. Unzip the cli-tutorial.zip and add it to VirtualBox.
 A How-To video (StartExercise.mov) is also available in the videos folder of this repository.

-Start the exercise and follow the CLI-Tutorial.pdf.
+3. Read the Cli-Tutorial.pdf for a quick introduction to command-line usage and follow the instructions to complete the tutorial.

-Good luck.
+Good luck and have fun.